Dante383/fb-activity-tracker/README.md

 # Facebook Activity Tracker

+# WARNING: THIS PROJECT DOES NOT WORK ANYMORE!
+It relies on the "fbchat" library which is unmaintained and broken due to Facebook API changing.
+This repository is serving strictly as an archive

 This tool will let you track your facebook friends activity habits and generate nice statistics from it.

 Warning: This tool is only Python3 compatibible!